Jose Herrera Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to surrender 81 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- The Nationals allow the fifth-most home runs in baseball (83 total, 1.4 per game).

-- Irvin (1-3 with a 5.67 ERA and 22 strikeouts in 27 2/3 innings pitched) gets the start for the Nationals, his seventh of the season.
+- Gray gets the start for the Nationals, his 13th of the season.
+He is 4-5 with a 3.09 ERA and 55 strikeouts in 67 2/3 innings pitched.

-- The righty's last appearance was on Wednesday against the Los Angeles Dodgers, when he tossed five innings, surrendering four earned runs while giving up eight hits.
+- In his most recent time out on Friday against the Philadelphia Phillies, the right-hander went 5 1/3 innings, giving up four earned runs while surrendering six hits.

-- The 26-year-old has amassed a 5.67 ERA and 7.3 strikeouts per nine innings in six games this season, while giving up a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.